mayadata-io/oep-e2e/testplan/docs/director/authentication/tcid-auad03.md

 - Able to login with required profile updated.
 - User name checks
   - create with user1 (It should fail as user1 exists)
-- Passowrd checks
-  - should pass (complexity should match)
 - email checks
   - should pass (no duplicate should work)
 - User should be able to login